 In Year 7 pupils study Music for two periods per week during which they develop a variety of musical skills.
 They explore the basic elements of music, use instrumental and vocal skills and learn to perform as a member of an ensemble.
 Pupils also develop their composing skills and produce pieces for specific purposes and occasions.
 When performing and composing, pupils use a range of classroom instruments and begin to learn to read and write music notation.
-In 2017 they will have the opportunity to work with musicians from Opera North and create their own piece of music that will be performed in the first ever Rodillian Arts Festival.

 Year 8 pupils study Music for two periods per week.
 They develop their knowledge of a wide variety of music through the key skills of listening, appraising, performing and composing.
 Pupils learn about such areas as Remixing and Arranging, Reggae and Jazz.
 When performing and composing, pupils use a range of classroom instruments such as keyboards and percussion.
 However, all pupils are encouraged to receive weekly peripatetic instrumental lessons and these skills are then developed within the classroom as part of their curricular lessons.